N3RDIUM/AstroPi/README.md

 - [ ] Monitor the temperature of the camera

 ## Materials
-- Raspberry Pi 3b+
+- Raspberry Pi 5
-- PiCamera v3
+- HQ Camera
-- Raspberry Pi 3b+ case (with fan slot)
+- Raspberry Pi 5 case (with fan slot)
 - An extra fan (for cooling the camera)
 - A laptop or desktop computer
 - Loooooong Ethernet cable